Skip to Main Content

 • Will show how much cash each heir received if the estate administrator converted many of the estate’s assets into cash during the probate process

-Final decrees are usually arranged within each volume in rough chronological order according to the date that the final decree was issued.
+Final decrees are usually arranged within each volume in roughly chronological order according to the date that the final decree was issued.
 Final decrees also may be arranged in several different series depending on the nature of the estate case and the type of decree.
 Frequently, some final decree records also were included in miscellaneous order books.
 For certain time periods, final decrees may be separated by testate (decedent died with a valid will) or intestate (decedent died without a valid will) case type.

 Insanity Record Books: